-Come ski season, all the pros will be hitting the slopes to race in a number of competitions (Thredbo Snow Series, Thredbo Top2Bottom etc.).
-Be a spectator, cheer them on, and inspire yourself to be bigger and better in the skiing stakes.
+All the pros hit the slopes to race in a number of competitions (Thredbo Snow Series, Thredbo Top2Bottom etc.).

-When the snow activities are all done and dusted, there are festivals and events to party at until that fun drunken stumble home.
-The Winter Full Moon Party at Heller Keller Bar in Thredbo Alpine Hotel will do that to you, and how.
-It’s a series of three evenings (20 July,18 August, 17 September) of DJs and glow-in-the-dark face paint.
+When the snow activities were all done and dusted for the day, there were festivals and events to party at until that fun drunken stumble through the village home.
+The Winter Full Moon Party at Heller Keller Bar in Thredbo Alpine Hotel will do that to you.
+It was series of three evenings (20 July,18 August, 17 September) of DJs and glow-in-the-dark face paint.

-Then, there’s Thredbo Uni Week, a week (17–21 July) that needs no introduction as anyone brandishing a student card (complete with embarro picture) can ski, board, party and play for under $60 a day.
-And yes, there IS a mandatory foam party included.
+Then, there was Thredbo Uni Week, a week (17–21 July) that needs no introduction as anyone brandishing a student card could ski, board, party and play for less than $60 a day.
+And yes, there was a mandatory foam party included.

-With a winter school holiday (2-18 July for New South Wales) for the younger ones also in play, there are kids school holiday specials making the rounds as well.
-For their entertainment, there’s the Kids Snow Festival running throughout the holidays School Holiday Carnival, a program of twilight riding, movie and pizza nights, face painting and more.
-And for kids who can’t hold out until December to see Santa, Thredbo also hosts Christmas in July.
-This runs from 23-24 July and features (obviously) one big jolly guy on skis, a Christmas tree, log fire and general Yuletide merriment.
+With a winter school holiday for the younger ones to also in play, there were kids school holiday specials making the rounds as well.
+For their entertainment, there was the Kids Snow Festival, which ran throughout the holidays School Holiday Carnival, a program of twilight riding, movie and pizza nights, face painting and more.
+And for kids who couldn't hold out until December to see Santa, Thredbo also hosted a Christmas in July.
+This ran from 23-24 July and featured one big jolly guy on skis (obviously), a Christmas tree, log fire and general Yuletide merriment.

 Top deals and coupons to save on snow gear this winter